 Proof of Degree

-A degree must be obtained from a regionally accredited college/university in the United States or equivalent training at a foreign institution.
+A degree must be obtained from an accredited college/university in the United States or equivalent training at a foreign institution.
 If you are currently attending a university, a final official transcript must be submitted upon completion of coursework.
 If you have completed your degree, the award of degree must be noted on the transcript.

 Evaluation of Foreign Credentials